What is a 10/1 ARM? A simple guide to adjustable-rate mortgages

 The fixed-rate period separates these adjustable-rate mortgages.
 A 5/1 ARM locks your rate for five years before annual adjustments begin, while a 10/1 ARM provides a fixed rate for a full decade.

-Your timeline matters most.
-Planning to sell or refinance within 10 years?
-The 10/1 ARM often makes financial sense.
+Someone who's planning to sell or refinance within the first 10 years may like this deal.
 For long-term homeownership, the fixed-rate option protects against potential rate increases.

 Feature 10/1 ARM 30-Year Fixed